jacobrolph98/jacobrolph98.github.io/_projects/proximinder.md

 * Calculate path from given position, and inform user of all Reminders that would be triggered in advance

 This application uses a single activity with a fragment for each different page.
 Creating reminders can use the same fragment as editing them, as the fragment can start with arguments of existing data.
-I make use of an open-source API called Leku location picker, for settings long-latitude coordinates.
+I make use of an open-source API called [Leku Location Picker], for settings long-latitude coordinates.
 It includes a google maps API which lets the user search for locations and place a pin.

 The opening page shows the list of existing reminders (if any), with a floating action button to create more and with a menu at the top right, for signing in and accessing settings.
 Where a name is given, that is used instead of the long/lat coordinates.
+For this list I used a RecyclerAdapter, which only loads items that would be visible on the screen, saving memory as opposed to a regular Adapter.

 ![Proximinder list of Reminders](/assets/images/projects/proximinder/list.png)